Tezos Staking: Delegation for Beginners

 20 days (confirmation) + 3 days (cycle ends) = ~23 days.

-It is worth noting that Tezos bakers and delegation services can change payout schedule or have different conditions for different clients.
+It is worth noting that Tezos bakers and delegation services can change the payout schedule or have different conditions for different clients.
 Use the Baking Bad dashboard to track your staking rewards and payouts.

 What happens if you add or withdraw funds?